btken88/garden-guide-app/README.md

 ## Setup

 To get Garden Guide installed and running, you will need both the Garden Guide app and the Garden Guide API.
-The backend and setup instructions to run in development can be found at [Garden Guide API](https://github.com/btken88/garden-guide-api).
-Once you've installed the backend, you can get the frontend running by navigating into the directory, installing node modules and starting the expo server:
+The back end and setup instructions to run in development can be found at [Garden Guide API](https://github.com/btken88/garden-guide-api).
+Once you've installed the back end, you can get the front end running by navigating into the directory, installing node modules and starting the expo server:

 ```bash
 cd garden-guide-app